Stock Market A to Z: What Is It Really?

 The stock market is for buying and selling stocks, much the way other things are sold in markets throughout the world.

 In reality, neither the Dow nor the S&P 500 is the stock market.
 These are indexes.
 They measure the value of a certain set of stocks.

 Pundits and commentators use the indexes’ upward and downward movements to indicate the health of the stock market.
 However, the indexes themselves are mere slices of the larger pie.

 Investors and commentators know to expect small changes in the stock market day in and day out.
 Most of them are more concerned with trends that last weeks or months.

 The stock market is an emergent phenomenon that arises from countless financial interactions each second.
-People, corporations, and governments buy and sell stocks, bonds, and other securities.
+People, corporations, and governments buy and sell stocks, bonds, and other securities on their respective platforms of course.
 In doing so, the corporations and governments raise money (capital) to complete expensive projects.

 Economists often say that the financial markets grease the wheels of the modern economy.
 Without the stock market (and investor money), corporations and governments wouldn’t be able to take on large-scale initiatives.

 Nobody — not even a government — can control the stock market.

 You make your own investing decisions, but your decisions influence the whole market.
 In fact, you could even argue that each decision influences the whole world.
 After all, the stock market allows corporations to receive money for shares of ownership.
 It allows corporations and governments to sell their debt.
 It greases the wheels of the global market, and the global market — with all its charms and faults — couldn’t exist without it.